-Our recent Royal Caribbean vacation to Alaska on the Serenade of the Seas began like most of our cruises.
+Our Royal Caribbean vacation to Alaska on the Serenade of the Seas began like most of our cruises.
 It had anticipation, excitement, and eager planning for our trip.
 However, COVID interrupted our cruise journey because my husband and I tested positive part way through our cruise.

 So, if you’re fearful of getting COVID during a cruise, read on.
 Many of us share the same fears, from the uncertainty to what happens if you get sick.
 This article describes our experience and what we learned during our ‘COVID cruise.’

-However, the cruise line you are traveling on may handle COVID differently from our experience due to many different factors.
+While much of the COVID protocols are behind us, the cruise line you are traveling on may handle COVID differently from our experience due to many different factors.
 You can read our full review of the Serenade of the Seas cruise ship.

 COVID Guidelines Are Always Changing